atriple/auto-frs/README.md

    Make sure to type your NRP and password correctly, this program doesn't handle incorrect input that it will loop until you cancel the command.

-3. Input the course at `COURSE_LIST` variable in `index.js` (I will make it more "elegant" to do with config file if I have time).
+3. Input the course at `COURSE_LIST` variable in `index.js` (I will make it more "elegant" to do with config file if I have time in later version).

    The format is the string value that you can find in `<option value="...">`.
 Example : `"KM4723|_|2018|12100|0|1|"`